SchlenkR/FsHttp/README.md

 Documentation
 -------------

-* :book: Please see [FsHttp Documentation](https://fsprojects.github.io/FsHttp) site for a detailed documentation.
+* 📖 Please see [FsHttp Documentation](https://fsprojects.github.io/FsHttp) site for a detailed documentation.
 * 🧪 In addition, have a look at the [Integration Tests](https://github.com/fsprojects/FsHttp/tree/master/src/Tests) that show various library details.